bouwe77/temba/readme.md

 # Temba

-> Get a simple REST API backed by MongoDB with zero coding in less than 30 seconds (seriously).
+> Get a simple MongoDB REST API with zero coding in less than 30 seconds (seriously).
 >
-> For developers who need a quick backend for their small and/or hobby projects.
+> For developers who need a quick backend for small projects.

 Powered by NodeJS, Express and MongoDB.